ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 * Administrator training provided for specific technologies utilised within the CloudSystem
 * Agency training for security and system administrators for the use of Security Centre / Sentinel
 * Monitoring of events within Security Centre / Sentinel
+* Service accounts are created as part of the group "Managed Service Accounts"
+* Privileged accounts are managed as part of the group "Protected Users" security group

 #### Target likelihood